0xpapercut/wypst/README.md

 ## Issues
 - `sum` is not represented correctly because it doesn't have `limits` set to `true`:
 - The `:=` symbol is not rendered correctly.
 - Spaces around `∣` are eaten up, for example in `{x | x "is natural"}`.
+Also in the same expression, space between `x` and `"is natural"` is eatuen up as well.
 This problem extends to some other symbols as well, so any solution must be somewhat general.